 Melanie’s integrity and concern for others goes so far as to defy the social standards of the time.
-If the Cancer feels the need to speak from her heart, she does so no matter who is in front of her, such as when Melanie personally thanks Belle Watling, the madame of a local brothel who hides her husband while authorities seek to arrest and execute him:
+If the Cancer feels the need to speak from her heart, she does so no matter who is in front of her, such as when Melanie personally thanks Belle Watling, the madame of a local brothel who hides her husband as authorities sought to arrest him:

 Belle: “If you ever see me on the street, you don’t have to speak to me.
 I’ll understand.”